parshavjain/assignment-solution-step2/readme.md

 > - We expect you to write the assignment on your own by following through the guidelines, learning plan, and the practice exercises
 > - The code must not be plagirized, the mentors will randomly pick the submissions and may ask you to explain the solution
 > - The code must be properly indented, code structure maintained as per the boilerplate and properly commented
-> - Follow through the problem statement and stories shared with you
+> - Follow through the problem statement shared with you

 ### Further Instructions on Release